 Treatment for hormone problems may include:

-- Prostaglandin inhibitors.
-These are nonsteroidal anti-inflammatory medicines (NSAIDs), including aspirin or
+Prostaglandin inhibitors.
+These are nonsteroidal anti-inflammatory drugs (NSAIDs), including aspirin or ibuprofen.

 Treatment for problems with the uterine lining (endometrium) may include:

-- Hysterectomy.
-This is the surgical removal of the whole uterus.
+Hysterectomy.
+This is the surgery to remove the whole uterus.

 lining or remove the uterus.